Someone is accused of a crime they did not commit, and must haul ass to prove their innocence.

 In the case of Devious Maids, the reason Marisol is working as a maid for a wealthy couple is that her son is being framed for the murder of another couple's maid so she goes to work as a maid for one of their friends in order to find out the real culprit.

-Criminal Minds: This becomes the plot of the episode 25 To Life when its revealed that a man who's just been paroled didn't commit the murders he was convicted of, and the hunt for the real killers begins.
+Criminal Minds: This becomes the plot of the episode "25 To Life" when it turns out that a man who's just been paroled didn't commit the murders he was convicted of, and the hunt for the real killers begins.

 The music video for Madonna's "Like a Prayer" features a rowdy white gang who attack and gang-rape a white woman and leave her for dead, while a black man (portrayed by Leon Robinson) tries to stop it but they pin the crime on him and have the police arrest him.
 The heroine witnesses all that is happening, then goes to a church and intercedes with a black saint for help, then gathers up her courage and has to clear the black man's name of the murder.